 Six of the best £2,000 to £2,500 road bikes

-Six bikes for between £2,000 and £2,500 with a choice of carbon, aluminium and titanium
+Great bikes for between £2,000 and £2,500 in carbon and aluminium

 Two grand is clearly a lot of money to spend on a bike but it can get you a very good, well-equipped machine.
 At this price there’s a vast choice of brands offering very high-quality road bikes, whether it’s for racing or sportive riding.

 While the frame still makes up a large chunk of the price, you can expect groupsets of the Shimano Ultegra level and even some smattering of Dura-Ace.
 SRAM’s Force and Campagnolo Athena and Chorus are alternative choices.
-Electronic?
-That is possible...
+Electronic shifting?
+It's possible.

 As for finishing kit, you can expect branded components from well established brands that specialise in handlebars, stems, seatposts and saddles.
 Carbon starts to replace aluminium for items like handlebars and seatposts, but don’t automatically assume carbon is better — some aluminium components can actually be lighter than carbon.